-Perhaps it’s because of her background in theatre arts, but Gill Brabner knows how to make a graceful exit as a manager without turning it into a drama.
-Brabner trained as a director at the Royal Academy of Dramatic Art (Rada) and the Guildhall School of Music and Drama before setting up Resound Training in 2004, which offers executive coaching and development training to organisations across the UK.
-Brabner worked in the business until 2008 when a perfect storm of events turned her life upside down: the financial crisis, her marriage breakdown and her experience of witnessing an armed robbery.
+Perhaps it’s because of her background in theater arts, but Gill Brabner knows how to make a graceful exit as a manager without turning it into a drama.
+Brabner trained as a director at the Royal Academy of Dramatic Art (Rada) and the Guildhall School of Music and Drama before setting up Resound Training in 2004, which offers executive coaching and development training to organizations across the UK.
+Brabner worked in the business until 2008 when a perfect storm of events turned her life upside down: the financial crisis, her marriage breakdown, and her experience of witnessing an armed robbery.
 “I shut my office in a business park one Friday afternoon and, as I walked into the car park, I saw an armed robbery unfolding with the estate manager having a gun held to his head,” she said.
-“It was shocking and made me re-evaluate my life.”
+“It was shocking and made me reevaluate my life.”

 Taking on a new role

-She decided to look for a job, rather than continue as a leadership consultant managing a team of freelancers, and found a position as a workforce development manager in the NHS in Essex.
-Brabner was put in charge of a six-strong team of trainers, administrators and a clinical lead who provided education and training for 900 staff involved in healthcare.
+She decided to look for a job, rather than continue as a leadership consultant managing a team of freelancers and found a position as a workforce development manager in the NHS in Essex.
+Brabner was put in charge of a six-strong team of trainers, administrators, and a clinical lead who provided education and training for 900 staff involved in healthcare.

 It was not an easy role initially.
 “I had to learn how to manage the internal politics—that was a major lesson,” she said.
 “There was a history of conflict within the team and they had had three previous managers in quick succession with the one before me lasting only two weeks.”
 By the time Brabner left it was a cohesive team.
 The experience taught her a lot about the value of making a smooth exit when she moved on in 2010 and left her team behind.